-SWH was evaluated based on the information collected to date including the April 17, 2020 site investigation as well as site-specific attributes within the Study Area using Significant Wildlife Habitat Ecoregion Criteria Schedules for Ecoregion 7E (MNRF, January 2015).
-Appendix D will be updated after each field survey with the requirements of SWH evaluation covered by the previously noted field surveys.
+SWH was evaluated based on the information collected to date from the 2020 field investigations, as well as site-specific attributes within the Study Area using Significant Wildlife Habitat Ecoregion Criteria Schedules for Ecoregion 7E (MNRF, January 2015).
+Results of the SWH screening can be found in Appendix D with the requirements of SWH evaluation covered by the previously noted field surveys.